-They won’t need fuel or petrol hence produce the least amount of emissions.
+They won’t need fuel or petrol hence producing the least amount of emissions.
 Sales in mass production for plug-in vehicles with the introduction of the Nissan Leaf in 2010.
 They produce little to no polluting emissions for the benefit of the environment.

 Hybrid vehicles work using both the Internal Combustion Engine and an electric motor.
 One can switch between them according to their need and choices at the click of a button.